tagslut/sluttools/README.md

 We have simplified the repository to reduce duplication and archived code.
 See docs/REFACTOR_PROPOSAL.md for the background.
 In brief:
 - `slut-match` (sluttools/matcher_fast.py) is the recommended non-interactive matcher CLI.
 - `sluttools/matching.py` remains for interactive/advanced flows.
-- Archived prototypes and wrapper/backups (previously under `scripts/archive/` and similar) have been removed.
-Avoid relying on archived scripts—use the packaged CLI entry points instead.
+- Standalone utilities (qobuz_auth.py, tidal2qobuz.py) and archived prototypes have been removed.
+Use the packaged CLI entry points instead.

 ## Command Reference